serg-157/TTGO-T-DISPLAY-BME680/README.md

 - [BME680 BSEC Library](https://github.com/BoschSensortec/BSEC-Arduino-library)
 - [Battery 18650 Stats Library](https://github.com/danilopinotti/Battery18650Stats)

-## Source code
+## Comments

-- IDE: VS Code PlatformIO, project config file [platformoi.ini](https://github.com/serg-157/TTGO-T-DISPLAY-BME680/blob/main/platformio.ini)
+- IDE: VS Code [PlatformIO](https://platformio.org/), project config file: [platformoi.ini](https://github.com/serg-157/TTGO-T-DISPLAY-BME680/blob/main/platformio.ini)

-- The sensor manufacturer's BSEC library was used instead of the simpler and more popular Adafruit library to access additional readout parameters
+- The sensor manufacturer's BSEC library was used instead of the simpler and more popular [Adafruit_BME680](https://github.com/adafruit/Adafruit_BME680) library to access additional available parameters

-- To fully utilise the ESP32's dual core CPU, [FreeRTOS multitasking](https://www.freertos.org/implementation/a00004.html) is used to update the display in a separate task.
+- To fully utilise the ESP32's dual core CPU, [FreeRTOS multitasking](https://www.freertos.org/implementation/a00004.html) is used to process the button press and update the screen in a separate task, while the main loop is used to read the sensor data.

   ```ino
   void drawTheScreen(void *arg)